 Mistake 11, never running /review

-The cost: "It works" doesn't mean "it's solid".
-The review catches real bugs: security holes (user data exposed), unhandled edge cases (what happens if the list is empty?), dead code that bloats the app.
+What happens: "It works" doesn't mean "it's solid".
+Without a review you let security holes through (user data exposed), unhandled edge cases (what happens if the list is empty?), dead code that bloats the app.

-The fix: /review before every important commit.
-It's like asking a colleague to re-read your work, a fresh pair of eyes catches what the author no longer sees.
+What to do instead: run /review before every important commit.
+Like asking a colleague to re-read your work, a fresh pair of eyes catches what the author no longer sees.

 Real example: on Panettone, a review caught sensitive data being logged to the console.
 Without the review, that data would have been visible in production.

 Takeaway: these 11 mistakes are ranked by impact.
-Fix them in order: the
+Fix them in order.

 underrated.
 Each one is easy to avoid once you know about it.